wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * WPMU compatible.

 = Mobile Responsive App style admin interface =
-Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
-This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

-* 100% compatible with WordPress v3.8.0 admin interface.
+* 100% compatible with WordPress v3.9.1 admin interface.
-* Backward compatibility to WordPress v3.5.0
+* Backward compatibility to WordPress v3.7.0
-* App style admin interface.
+* App style admin inteface.
-* Admin app interface is fully mobile and tablet responsive.
+* Admin interface is optimized for mobiles and tablets.

-= Lite & Pro Version Admin Interface =
+= a3rev Plugins Lite & Pro Version Admin Interface =

-All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-Pro Version features and settings are easy to spot on the admin dashboard as they are inside of a Yellow border.
-The Pro Version settings are all active on the admin panels so they can be used BUT the settings do not save when changes are saved and hence are not applied to the front end.
-Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.

-= Lite Version Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

-= Premium Upgrade =
+>= Premium Support =

-When you install WooCommerce Dynamic Gallery Lite you will see on the admin panel all of the added functionality that the PRO Version offers.
-The plugin is designed so that upgrading is completely seamless.
-Nothing changes except all the features of  WooCommerce Dynamic Gallery that you see on the Lite version are activated.
-Many thousands of WooCommerce store owners find the Free version has all the features that they need and never upgrade.
-If you find you want the added features and functionality that you see below and on the plugins dashboard you can upgrade at any time, completely risk free.
+>The a3rev team does not provide support for the WooCommerce Dynamic Product Gallery plugin on the WordPress.org forums.
+One on one developer support is available via the plugins [a3rev support forum](https://a3rev.com/forums/forum/woocommerce-plugins/dynamic-gallery/) to people who have purchased a [WooCommerce Dynamic Gallery Pro](http://a3rev.com/shop/woocommerce-dynamic-gallery/) plugin Lifetime License.

+>The Pro Version has lots of extra features (listed below) that coupled with developer support might be well worth your investment!

 = Pro Version Advanced Features =